Mental Health & Wellbeing at Meadlands

 We understand that a person’s mental health may encompass a range of strengths as well as difficulties, and these can range from mild to severe.
-The ONS (Office for National Statistics) suggests that in an average primary school of the same size as of Meadlands:
+According to the NHS 2017 survey, there has been an increase in overall rates of mental disorder.
+The area with the highest increase is emotional disorders, about one in 10 5-10 year olds had at least one disorder.
+In an average primary school of the same size as of Meadlands it is expected that:

 With this in mind, we take our responsibility to nurture and educate your children very seriously, and it is important to us that all children at Meadlands feel secure and happy, and that they have the ability to recognise, name and appropriately manage the many different emotions they will experience as they grow up.
 We are, after all, preparing future citizens of the world!

 How do we support children to have a healthy mental wellbeing?

 We invest heavily in pre-emptive work, which includes:

 We also prioritise interventions for groups or individuals who might need further support, such as:

 In addition to this we are committed to ensuring our staff team are well qualified and trained in supporting our children

 At Meadlands if any child is worried, their teachers will help them with it and deal with the worry.
 The teacher’s don’t force you to do anything, they only encourage you and help you to face your fears.
 The children can talk to any of the teachers as they all care, the teachers will always let Mrs McGeoch (the Headteacher) know how you are feeling and sometimes she might get other adults to come in and work with you or your family.
 Meadlands is a very caring school.’
 Pupil, Year 5